tinloaf/bibchex/Readme.rst

 You can find the default configuration at ``bibchex/data/default_config.json`` in the source.
 Copy that file to ``~/.config/bibchex.json`` or anywhere else.
 If you did copy it to some arbitrary location, you must pass the path to that file via the ``--config`` command line switch.

-Have a look at the configuration documenation TODO to see what can be configured.
+Have a look at the `configuration documentation <https://tinloaf.github.io/bibchex/config.html>`_ to see what can be configured.

 Running